joakim/kay/README.md

 -- an empty cell literal
 cell: {}

--- a cell with internal state and code (= a function with no arguments)
+-- a cell with internal state and code (equivalent to a function with no arguments)
 code: {
     a: 2
     b: a + 3
     return b
 }

--- running a cell's code (`do` is a global function)
+-- running a cell's code (`do` is a global behavior)
 result: do (code)  --> 5

--- a behavior is a cell that takes a message (= function with arguments)
+-- a behavior is a cell that takes a message (equivalent to a function with arguments)
 behavior: (add $a to $b) -> {
     return $a + $b
 }